Emmy55/alx-system_engineering-devops/0x10-https_ssl/README.md

 * **3. No loophole in your website traffic**
   * [100-redirect_http_to_https](./100-redirect_http_to_https): HAproxy
-  configuration file that automatically redirects HTTP traffic to HTTPS.
+  configuration file that automatically redirects HTTP traffic to HTTPS . by onyinye